dominikj111/JigsawFlow/README.md

   **JigsawFlow Microkernel** — A Capability-Driven Architecture for Offline-First, Hot-Swappable, Language-Agnostic Applications

-  _An enterprise-grade pattern for building modular software systems_
+  _An enterprise-grade pattern for building modular polyglot software systems_

   > ⚠️ **Work in Progress**: This is an evolving architectural pattern.
 The specification and examples are actively being developed and refined based on real-world implementations and community feedback.